myntra/cortex/README.md

 Alerts are accepted as a standard cloudevents.io event(https://github.com/cloudevents/spec/blob/master/json-format.md).
 Site 24x7 and Icinga integration converters are also provided.

 It collects similar events in a bucket over a time window using a regex matcher and then executes a JS(ES6) script.
 The script contains the correlation logic which can further create incidents or alerts.
 The JS environment is limited and is achieved by embedding k6.io javascript interpreter(https://docs.k6.io/docs/modules).
-This is an excellent module built on top of https://github.com/dop251/goja.
+This is an excellent library built on top of https://github.com/dop251/goja

 ## Event Flow: